magoyette/.emacs.d/README.md

 - M-LEFT : Decrease indent of list item
 - C-c C-n : Move to next heading
 - C-c C-p : Move to previous heading
+- C-c C-d : Generate the table of contents of a markdown file with [DocToc](https://github.com/thlorenz/doctoc)

 ### Spelling keybindings